Skip to main content

 How do I calculate concrete mix ratios?

 Mix ratios express the proportion of cement, sand, and aggregate by volume.
-The most common ratio is 1:2:4 — one part cement, two parts sand, four parts aggregate (gravel).
-To calculate quantities for a project, multiply your wet concrete volume by 1.54 (the dry-to-wet conversion factor — dry materials need to be 54% more than the finished concrete volume because water fills voids during mixing).
+The most common ratio is 1:2:4: one part cement, two parts sand, four parts aggregate (gravel).
+To calculate quantities for a project, multiply your wet concrete volume by 1.54 (the dry-to-wet conversion factor, since dry materials need to be 54% more than the finished concrete volume because water fills voids during mixing).
 Then divide that dry volume by the total parts (1+2+4=7) to find the volume per part.
-The calculator above handles all of this automatically.
+The calculator above handles this and works in cubic yards or cubic meters via the unit selector.

 What is the difference between 1:2:4 and 1:1.5:3 concrete mix?

-1:2:4 yields approximately 3000 PSI strength (general-purpose for sidewalks, light foundations, and most residential slabs).
-1:1.5:3 yields approximately 4000 PSI (structural columns, reinforced beams, and heavy load-bearing applications).
+1:2:4 yields approximately 3000 PSI (≈20 MPa) strength, general-purpose for sidewalks, light foundations, and most residential slabs.
+1:1.5:3 yields approximately 4000 PSI (≈28 MPa), used for structural columns, reinforced beams, and heavy load-bearing applications.
 The richer cement content in 1:1.5:3 produces stronger but more expensive concrete.
 Most residential projects use 1:2:4.
-Engineers specify 1:1.5:3 when structural strength matters — high-rise foundations, retaining walls, or seismic zones.
+Engineers specify 1:1.5:3 when structural strength matters: high-rise foundations, retaining walls, or seismic zones.

 How much water do I need per bag of cement?